denniscwylie/sarks/sarks_vignette.md

 association between input sequences and input scores by permuting the scores.

-This is to be expected given that the thresholds θ used by SArKS are defined by considering many (here, reps=250) such permutations and choosing θ such that only very few random permutations would produce smoothed ŷi scores exceeding θ.
-The adjustable parameter nSigma controls how stringent the thresholds are: higher nSigma values lead to higher thresholds, reducing sensitivity but also reducing the false positive rate.
+This is to be expected given that the thresholds θ used by SArKS are defined by considering many (here, `reps`=250) such permutations and choosing θ such that only very few random permutations would produce smoothed ŷi scores exceeding θ.
+The adjustable parameter `nSigma` controls how stringent the thresholds are: higher `nSigma` values lead to higher thresholds, reducing sensitivity but also reducing the false positive rate.

-Once we’ve set thresholds using permutationThresholds, we can estimate the false positive rate, defined here as the frequency of seeing nonempty k-mer result sets when there is really no association between sequence and score:
+Once we’ve set thresholds using `permutationThresholds`, we can estimate the false positive rate, defined here as the frequency of seeing nonempty k-mer result sets when there is really no association between sequence and score: